-Homeowners can suffer water damage for a variety of reasons, from a broken water pipe and inefficient sewage lines to hurricanes.
+Homeowners can suffer water damage for a variety of reasons, from broken water pipes and inefficient sewage lines to hurricanes.
 In Florida, water damage is actually relatively common, as Florida is the lowest point in America and it rains roughly one out of every three days.

 One might assume that anything damaged by water will be covered without incident–but Hollywood home insurance attorneys will tell you to beware: policies can sometimes exclude this coverage or not fully cover a homeowner’s losses.